microsoft/DirectX-Specs/d3d/Raytracing.md

 T value becomes the new TMax.
 So depending on the order that intersections are found all else being equal, different numbers of any hit shader invocations would occur.

+The system cannot execute multiple any hit shaders for a given ray at the same time - as such, any hit shaders can freely modify their [ray payload](#ray-payload-structure) without worrying about conflicting with other shaders.

 Any hit shaders are useful, for instance, when geometry has transparency.
 A particular case is transparency in shadow determination,